 Tricuspid Valve Atresia and Stenosis

-Tricuspid valve atresia/stenosis is a defect of the heart that occurs in the early weeks of fetal life for an unknown reason.
+Tricuspid valve atresia is a defect of the heart that occurs in the early weeks of fetal life for an unknown reason.
 The tricuspid valve fails to develop so blood is unable to enter the right ventricle and that ventricle does not develop normally.
 The right ventricle is very small.
 The small right ventricle is supplied with blood through a hole in the heart's wall from the left ventricle (called a ventricular septal defect, VSD).
 The baby will also have a hole between the upper pumping chambers of the heart (an atrial septal defect, or ASD).
 Babies will also have an underdeveloped pulmonary artery and valve within that artery (pulmonary valve).
 Blood will typically return to the lungs through a pulmonary artery that comes from the aorta (truncus arteriosus) or through another vessel such as the ductus arteriosus.
-There are several types of tricuspid atresia, depending on the anatomy of the heart and the large vessels.
 There is a right to left shunt through the ASD, resulting in blood that lacks oxygen going out to the body and to the brain.
 The baby will have a grayish-blue color from the low oxygen (called cyanosis).

 Typically, the child will have a number of other heart-related defects in addition to the absence of the tricuspid valve and small ventricle.
 These might include pulmonary atresia (very small pulmonary artery), pulmonary stenosis (narrowing of the pulmonary artery), ventricular septal defect (VSD, a hole between the 2 lower pumping chambers, the ventricles), or subaortic stenosis (narrowing of the aorta as it leaves the heart chamber).